Case Assessment Conference

 Stage 3: The Procedural Hearing

 The Procedural Hearing, conducted by the registrar, is usually held straight after the Case Assessment Conference.
-At the Procedural Hearing, either or both of the following may happen:
+At the Procedural Hearing:

 What Can I Expect At The End Of The Case Assessment Conference?